Car Seats and Belts

 As children grow, it’s important to select a car seat that fits them (size and age).
 Installation is important – not all car seats fit in all cars and incorrect installation reduces the seat’s ability to keep children safe.

 - Rear-Facing (Birth – 2 years): These seats have a harness and position your child so he/she is facing the back of the car.
 This is the safest position to protect your child’s neck and spinal cord.
-Keep your child rear facing for the first two years, or until he/she reaches the height and weight limit allowed for the seat.
+There are three types of rear-facing car seats: rear-facing only seat, convertible seat and the 3-in-1 seat.
+If you have an infant rear-facing only seat, your baby may outgrow that seat by 7-8 months.
+You should then buy a convertible seat and keep the child rear-facing until age 2, or until he/she reaches the height and weight limit allowed for the seat.

 - Forward-Facing (Over 2 years): Your child is ready to ride in a forward-facing seat when he/she has outgrown their rear-facing seat.
 These seats have a harness (five-point restraint) and can sometimes also transition into a booster.

 - Booster (Typically 4-8 years): Boosters “boost” your child’s height so the seatbelt fits properly when he/she is ready to wear one.
 You can find them with or without a back.
 Even in a booster, your child should always sit in the back seat.